wavecon/wavestack/docs/content/en/compute/app_cred.md

 will walk you through creating and configuring these credentials to manage virtual machines (VMs), images, and networks effectively.

+### Scope

+Managing volumes is out of scope for this guide.
+You can still create functioning VMs without any problems.
+Connectivity to external networks is also out of scope for this guide (internal networking works completly fine).
+Creating ports is also out of scope, but you can add existing ports to routers.
+Please contact your network admin if you need help setting up this kind of things.

 ### Steps to Create an Application Credential

 1. Navigate to Identity - Application Credentials in the [Wavestack Dashboard](https://dashboard.wavestack.de/identity/application_credentials/) and click on `Create Application Credential`.